Skip to main content

 1. Download and Install LM Studio: Download LM Studio from the LM Studio website.

-2. Download a Model: Use the LM Studio interface to search for and download a model.
-Some recommended models include:
+2. Download a Model: Use the LM Studio interface to search for and download a model in GGUF format.
+Browse all available models in the LM Studio search interface or at Hugging Face.

 3. Start the Local Server: